GLU-Net: Global-Local Universal Network for Dense Flow and Correspondences: Related work

 \section{Related work}

 Finding correspondences between a pair of images is a classical computer vision problem, uniting optical flow, geometric correspondences and semantic matching.
-This problem dates back several decades~\cite{Horn1981}, with most classical techniques relying on hand crafted~\cite{Alcantarilla2012,harris,Leutenegger2011,Alahi2012,Bay2006,Lowe2004,Rublee2011} or trained~\cite{OnoTFY18, suerpoint, GLAMpoint} feature detectors/descriptors, or variational formulations~\cite{Horn1981,Baker2011, LiuYT11}.
+This problem dates back several decades~\cite{Horn1981}, with most classical techniques relying on hand crafted~\cite{Alahi2012,Alcantarilla2012,Bay2006,harris,Leutenegger2011,Lowe2004,Rublee2011} or trained~\cite{superpoint, OnoTFY18,GLAMpoint} feature detectors/descriptors, or variational formulations~\cite{Baker2011,Horn1981,LiuYT11}.
 In recent years, \ac{CNNs} have revolutionised most areas within vision, including different aspects of the image correspondence problem.
 Here, we focus on \ac{CNN}-based methods for generating \emph{dense} correspondences or flow fields, as these are most related to our work.

-\parsection{Optical Flow} Dosovitskiy~\etal~\cite{Dosovitskiy2015} constructed the first trainable \ac{CNN} for optical flow estimation, FlowNet, based on a U-Net denoising autoencoder architecture~\cite{Vincent2010} and trained it on a large synthetic FlyingChair dataset.
-Ilg~\etal~\cite{Ilg2017a} stacked several basic FlowNet models into a large one, called FlowNet2, which performed on par with classical state-of-the-art on the Sintel benchmark~\cite{Butler2012}.
+\parsection{Optical Flow} Dosovitskiy~\etal~\cite{Dosovitskiy2015} constructed the first trainable \ac{CNN} for optical flow estimation, FlowNet, based on a U-Net denoising autoencoder architecture~\cite{Vincent2010} and trained it on the large synthetic FlyingChairs dataset.
+Ilg~\etal~\cite{Ilg2017a} stacked several basic FlowNet models into a large one, called FlowNet2, which performed on par with classical state-of-the-art methods on the Sintel benchmark~\cite{Butler2012}.
 Subsequently, Ranjan and Black~\cite{Ranjan2017} introduced SpyNet, a compact spatial image pyramid network.

 Recent notable contributions to end-to-end trainable optical flow include PWC-Net~\cite{Sun2018, Sun2019} and LiteFlowNet~\cite{Hui2018}, followed by LiteFlowNet2~\cite{Hui2019}.
 They employ multiple constrained correlation layers operating on a feature pyramid, where the features at each level are warped by the current flow estimate, yielding more compact and effective networks.
 Nevertheless, while these networks excel at small to medium displacements with small appearance changes, they perform poorly on strong geometric transformations or when the visual appearance is significantly different.